 Having trouble using live features like Remote Camera, One-way Audio, or Screen Mirroring?
 Don’t worry, these connection failed issues can usually be fixed by following a few simple steps.
 Let’s walk through them together.

-Step 1: Check your child’s device status
+Check your child’s device status first

-First, open the FlashGet Kids app on parent device and check the status of your child’s device.
+Open the FlashGet Kids app on parent device and check the status of your child’s device.
 Is it Online or Offline(Unknown)?

 - The child’s device is powered off.